morismoysis1414/XYZ-Corp/README.md

 app.py - A Python file containing the steps to deploy Problem 2 models to API to be used by front-end.

+A respective jupyter notebook is included for each of the models as well.

 ## Before running any file
 Run the data_wrangling notebook to get the 'wrang_xyz_data.csv'.
 Before running app.py you should have run all the models for problem2_model and uncommented the last line of code using picke.dump.